 The just debts of the decedent must be paid out of assets of the Estate, before distribution to the heirs.
 So, the house must be sold or refinanced to pay off the credit card debt.
 This can be wrapped in with the sister disclaiming her interest (if she doesn't want the value of her interest),...Read more »

 Generally speaking, wills valid in the state of original domicile remain valid if the planner moves.
-A will may become void in some cases of changed circumstances, such as if a planner both marries and has children after creating their will, but a valid will does not become "void" based solely on...Read more »
+A will may become void in some cases of changed circumstances, such as if a planner both marries and has children after creating their will, but a valid will does not become "void" based...Read more »

 My mother passed away last year and I was placed as the PR.
 I handled all her debts and creditors but, did not file the first account.
 Due to the delay in filing, there was a hearing (without my knowledge) and I was taken off as PR and a lawyer was placed in.
 He wants to sell the real estate...
 Read more »

 My uncle is a fiduciary to my sons trust fund.
 The fund was created when my mother passed.
 We have never seen an accounting of the money.
 How do we find out what's going on with the fund?
 He is not returning phone calls or emails or snail mail in regards to this matter.

 Your uncle as trustee of a trust for the benefit of your son is required to provide your son or, if he is a minor, his parents with an accounting of the trust assets.
 Unfortunately, since your uncle is refusing to communicate with you, your son or you will be required to institute litigation...Read more »

 My husband died without a will.
 All our "known" assets were joint owned so we did not see a need for probate since all he had went to me as surviving joint owner.
 I need some documented proof of inheritance to claim & sell some previously unknown property out of the country inherited...
 Read more »